-Start of the relationship with OBS OBS will assist each RHB during the planning phase and provide access to a broad range of resources to support and enhance their production plans.
+the planning phase and provide access to a broad range of resources to support and enhance their production plans.

-Annual broadcaster meetings Beginning three years prior to the Games, OBS will hold annual meetings in the host city(ies), together with the OCOG, to update the RHBs on the preparations for each Games.

-Catalogues of services available for booking

-Two years out, OBS distributes the Directory of Services (DOS) that details all broadcast-related services and facilities available for the Games.
+Beginning three years prior to the Games, OBS will hold annual meetings in the host city(ies), together with the OCOG, to update the RHBs on the preparations for each Games.
+Catalogues of services available for booking Two years out, OBS distributes the Directory of Services (DOS) that details all broadcast-related services and facilities available for the Games.
 Additional services such as vehicle rental will need to be booked through the OCOG's Rate Card.

-Coordination with the Organising Committee

-RHBs will work directly with the OCOG to establish their needs for accreditation and visas; arrivals and departures; accommodation; transportation etc.
+Coordination with the Organising Committee RHBs will work directly with the OCOG to establish their needs for accreditation and visas; arrivals and departures; accommodation; transportation etc.

-Fach BHB must submit to OBS all of their requests for services and facilities that will be deployed for their exclusive use during the Games during the specific booking window set in the DOS.

 OBS booking deadline

+Fach RHB must submit to OBS all of their requests for services and facilities that will be deployed for their exclusive use during the Games during the specific booking window set in the DOS.

 Venue surveys

 OBS, in conjunction with the OCOG, will offer RHBs the opportunity to visit select competition venues to observe the status of construction and preparation, as well as better identify their needs within each venue.

-Move to the host citv(ies)
+Move to the host city(ies)

 RHBs who have chosen to have all or some portion of their operations in the host city(ies) begin moving equipment and personnel, including occupying space in the IBC, if booked.

-Set-up and testing

-Installations, testing of signals and systems, rehearsals and all preparations commence prior to the start of the Games.
+Set-up and testing Installations, testing of signals and systems, rehearsals and all preparations commence prior to the start of the Games.
+Games-time RHBs.
+OBS, the IOC and the OCOG conduct Games-time operations.

-Games-time

-RHBs.
-OBS. the IOC and the OCOG conduct Games-time operations.